Hybern8/R-for-ML/README.md

-Here, I built a classifier ML model in R to classify potential buys for insurance products
+Here, I built a classifier ML model in R to classify potential buys for insurance products.